Jewelry Blog

 The value of Kashmir sapphires is increasing every day.
 In fact, it is currently one of the strongest investment pieces of jewelry on the market.

 Recently, Christie’s Auction House sold a 35.09-carat Kashmir blue sapphire for $7,357,999.
 For context, that’s $209,689 per carat.
 That’s the current world record.
-Expect it to go up in the following years.
+We expect it to keep going up in the upcoming years.

 Three primary factors make Kashmir so expensive: